bwsw/cloudstack-ui/README.md

 ## Configuration Options

 You can customize the application by providing your own configuration file ([config.json](https://github.com/bwsw/cloudstack-ui/blob/master/src/config/config.json)).
-For details see [Config Guide](https://github.com/bwsw/cloudstack-ui/blob/master/ConfigGuide.md)
+See the [Config Guide](https://github.com/bwsw/cloudstack-ui/blob/master/ConfigGuide.md) for more information on configuration options.

 ## Project Sponsors